hisarciklilar/quants_quest/README.md

 ### Platform Name
 - _Quants Quest_ was suggested by  Microsoft Co-Pilot as the web platform name.

+### Favicon

+- Favicon is created from a png file using  [https://favicon.io/](https://favicon.io/).
+The picture file used is created by me on my tablet.

+-  The code on the head of the html files to insert favicon are copied from two sources:
+  - Love running walkthrough example
+  - [How to Add a Favicon in HTML: Your Easy Step-by-Step Guide](https://www.html-easy.com/learn/how-to-add-a-favicon-in-html/) by Cristian G. Guasch.
+[Accessed 13 September 2024]

+### Fonts

+- Text-based fonts used in this project are downloaded from [Google Fonts](http://fonts.google.com).

+- The social media and other symbols used on pages are from [Font Awesome](https://fontawesome.com/).

 ### Code
 - eventListeners in Javascript files are added using the logic provided in love-maths walkthrough example.
 - The idea of using "querySelectorAll" method and ".checked" property in the checkAnswer() function code (in script.js file) is taken from an example provided in the following page: https://www.javascripttutorial.net/javascript-dom/javascript-radio-button/